-- Effectively use language and non-verbal communication appropriate for application in the Criminal Justice System through classroom discussion, exercises and written assignments. - Demonstrate respect and acceptance for differing opinions, feelings, and values of others through the development of listening skills that promote ethical and equitable application of Criminal Law. - Identify and apply the key elements for developing trust between community partners, including: truth, respect, understanding, support, and teamwork. - Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and criminal behavior. - Demonstrate knowledge and understanding of the criminal justice process; the sequential order of criminal proceedings, and the role of each subsystem within the criminal justice system. - Demonstrate an understanding of the American Criminal Justice system and the scope of responsibilities of the various local, state, and federal law enforcement agencies. - Recognize criminal behavior and be able to identify and apply the appropriate legal statutes, demonstrating sound judgment based upon a deductive and/or inductive analysis.
+- Effectively use language and non-verbal communication appropriate for application in the Criminal Justice System through classroom discussion, exercises and written assignments. - Demonstrate respect and acceptance for differing opinions, feelings, and values of others through the development of listening skills that promote ethical and equitable application of Criminal Law. - Identify and apply the key elements for developing trust between community partners, including: truth, respect, understanding, support, and teamwork.

-- Describe the systems responsibilities to the community, factors in crime causation, the social implications of crime and communication barriers between the system and the community. - Demonstrate knowledge of the rules of evidence, legal definitions, and concepts of evidentiary law; apply basic investigative proficiencies. - 10.
-Analyze and interpret relevant legal issues as outlined in published judicial opinions and Constitutional Law; identifying the main issue(s) and determining the effect of the courts ruling on the admissibility of evidence.
+- Articulate the differences between the major criminological theories of the causes of crime and how those theories relate to policies toward crime and criminal behavior. - Demonstrate knowledge and understanding of the criminal justice process; the sequential order of criminal proceedings, and the role of each subsystem within the criminal justice system. - Demonstrate an understanding of the American Criminal Justice system and the scope of responsibilities of the various local, state, and federal law enforcement agencies. - Recognize criminal behavior and be able to identify and apply the appropriate legal statutes, demonstrating sound judgment based upon a deductive and/or inductive analysis. - Describe the systems responsibilities to the community, factors in crime causation, the social implications of crime and communication barriers between the system and the community. - Demonstrate knowledge of the rules of evidence, legal definitions, and concepts of evidentiary law; apply basic investigative proficiencies. - 10.
+Analyze and interpret relevant legal issues as outlined in published judicial opinions and Constitutional Law; identifying the main issue(s) and determining the effect of the courts ruling on the admissibility of evidence. - 11.
+Understand the concepts of equity, diversity, inclusion as they apply to the criminal justice system.

-REQUIRED COURSES UNITS
+REQUIR ED COURSES UNITS

 AJ 10 Introduction to Criminal Justice System 3

 AJ 11 Criminal Law 3

 AJ 13 Evidence 3

 AJ 14 Criminal Justice Process 3

 AJ 15 Criminal Investigation 3

 AJ 19 Multicultural Communities and the Justice System 3

-AJ 78 Investigative Report Writing for the Public Safety Profession al 3
+AJ 78 Investigative Report Writing for the Public Safety Professio nal 3

+Comple te 3 units from the following:

+AJ 16 Police Operations

+AJ 20 Juvenile Law and Procedures 3

+AJ 30 Introduction to Corrections 3

+AJ 31 Criminal and Delinquent Behavior 3